gvwilson/thirdbit/src/fiction/iffy/index.md

 It didn't make a sound,
 but Iffy imagined that it would have whined if it could have.
 "They'll be aright,"
-she told it as she took her seat on the dolly, wishing she believed her own words and wondering how much of the Shepherds was now in the guard robots, and how much of their programming was in the Shepherds.
+she told it as she sat beside it on the dolly, wishing she believed her own words and wondering how much of the Shepherds was now in the guard robots, and how much of their programming was in the Shepherds.

-The first explosion echoed through the tunnel a few moments later.
+The first *crack!* echoed through the tunnel a few moments later.
+Gunfire chattered in the distance—Iffy couldn't tell how far away—followed by the sound of another explosion.
+Her heart sank.
+If Marines were in the tunnel, the Edson and Wales were—

+She pushed the thought away.
 "Full speed!"
 she ordered the harnessed bots.
-Gunfire chattered behind them—Iffy couldn't tell how far away—and then the sound-shock of another explosion rolled past them.

-"Get down!" she ordered.
+"And you!
+Get down!" she ordered as the dolly jerked forward.
-The three-legged bot had risen to its feet again, its body swaying slightly as its algorithms steadied its misbalanced weight.
+The three-legged bot crouched, swaying slightly as its algorithms compensated for its misbalanced weight.
-"I said—whoa!"
-The dolly slewed wildly,
-skidded,
-and straightened out.

 The tunnel climbed a long steady incline.
 The first painted stripe on the wall flew past so quickly that